eodus/igrec_vidjil_server_dockerfiles/README.md

 therefore, it is possible to run the IgReC algorithm on the vidjil-server web platform http://www.vidjil.org/.

-Unfortunately, for this moment (10 July 2018) the official vidjil-server instance does not provide IgReC running for public users due to their highly limited resources.
+Unfortunately, for this moment (10 July 2018) the official vidjil-server instance does not provide IgReC running for public users due to highly limited resources.

 However, you can deploy your own vidjil server instance with IgReC support using the manual below.